 TPIF Short Volume

-Timothy Plan International ETF (TPIF) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $244.4M, listed on AMEX, carrying a beta of 0.94 to the broader market.
-The fund seeks to achieve its investment objective by investing, under normal market conditions, at least 80% of its net assets directly or indirectly in the securities included in the Victory International Volatility Weighted BRI Index, an unmanaged, volatility weighted index created by the Sub-Advisor. public since 2019-12-03.
+Timothy Plan International ETF (TPIF) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $248.2M, listed on AMEX, carrying a beta of 0.92 to the broader market.
+The fund strives to meet its investment objective by typically allocating a minimum of 80% of its net assets, either directly or indirectly, to the constituents of the Victory International Volatility Weighted BRI Index. public since 2019-12-03.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.